Security Imperatives

 All Clients must ensure that all calls made to Bazaarvoice APIs are via HTTPS.

-Transport Layer Security (TLS) is a cryptographic protocol designed to provide secure communication over a computer network.
-It is an evolution of the Secure Sockets Layer (SSL) protocol and is widely used to secure data transferred between web browsers and servers.
+Transport Layer Security (TLS) is a cryptographic protocol that secures data exchanged over networks.
+It replaces Secure Sockets Layer (SSL) and protects communication between web browsers and servers.

 ❗️